HARDWOOD FLOORING FOR BEDROOM

 3. FINISH, GRAIN & PLANK STYLE

-The final look of your bedroom floor will be determined by these design elements.
+The final look of your hardwood flooring for bedroom will be determined by these design elements.

 Satin: A good middle ground, offering a subtle sheen without being overly glossy.